 For GSAED to be more present on our campuses, I will work to implement a GSAED satellite office at Roger Guindon.
 Furthermore, I will collaborate with the university to develop a guide that will help to improve the supervisor/student relationship.
 GSAED policies and internal directives are important to serve you better, and improving those policies will also be a priority for me.
 In all, we have work to do, but because I believe that together, we are strong!
 Together, we get the job done!

 Student Life Commissioner

 Sara Karam obtained a bachelor’s degree in civil engineering from the university of Ottawa in 2017.
 She is currently working on her PhD thesis in environmental engineering.
-She successfully completed her first mandate at the GSAÉD as the student life commissioner while representing and fighting for all graduate students.
+She successfully completed her first and second mandate at the GSAÉD as the Student Life Commissioner while representing and fighting for all graduate students.
 Since the beginning of her first mandate, she has re-evaluated and helped re-structure the graduate student owned Café Nostalgica.
 She has increased productivity in the café and continues to fight for student discounts, not only at the café, but in other local businesses.
 Sara believes in inclusivity and efficiency when planning for graduate student events.

-She is running for the student life position for the second year in a row and promises to continue providing the best services to all graduate students.
+She is again running for a third time for the Student Life position and promises to continue providing the best services to all graduate students.
 She will always act in the best interest of the students and is committed to listening and addressing any student issues.